 Why is patient-centered care important?

 The main aim of this care is to improve the well-being of the patient rather than the population.
-As it so happens, by focusing on providing the best type of care to the individual, the population benefits and tends to enjoy better health anyway.
+As it happens, by focusing on providing the best type of care to the individual, the population benefits and tends to enjoy better health anyway.

 A good example of this is Obamacare or the Affordable Care Act.
-It was aimed at an overhaul of healthcare delivery across the American population but one of the things it sought to embrace was PCC.
+It was aimed at an overhaul of healthcare delivery across the American population, but one of the things it sought to embrace was PCC.
 It acknowledged that improving individual patient care was an effective way to deliver better healthcare to all Americans.

 Even before Obamacare was passed in Congress, PCC was a well-recognized practice.
 Its benefits include: